 Learn how these hourly pay increases provide an annual boost to your standard of living.
 Click through for the Welsh language version.

-Employers should now automatically enrol qualifying workers in an occupational pension scheme throughout the four year stage date period.
-They should then make pension contributions on their employee’s behalf as part of the new employer's PAYE scheme.
+They should then make pension contributions on their employee's behalf as part of the employer PAYE scheme.

-A 'SELF-EMPLOYED' WORKER: They offer services through a business or profession which they personally run.
-Rights to the National Minimum Wage and Working Time Regulations apply to both workers and self-employed working individuals.
+SELF-EMPLOYED WORKERS: They offer services through a business or profession which they personally run.
+Rights to the NMW and WTR apply to both workers and self-employed working individuals.

 THE UK WORKING TIME REGULATIONS: Workplace legislation applies to most workers in the UK.
 It includes the implementation of the 1993 EC Working Time Directive into English law, with some exceptions.

-The limit on the average weekly working time of 48 hours may be extended by forming a written agreement.
+The maximum weekly working time of 48 hours may be extended by forming a written agreement.
 It also allows the worker to end the extension - usually with a seven day notice.

 Minimum daily and weekly rest periods of 11 hours rest a day with a right to one day off a week.
-Rest breaks at work of at least 20 minutes if the working day is longer than six hours.
+The law on rest breaks at work allows at least 20 minutes respite if the working day is longer than six hours.

 In the UK there is a right to 5.6 weeks of paid annual leave capped at 28 days.